Today's Viewpoint: A MarshBerry Publication

 • Support personnel

-Between the four employee categories, service personnel saw the largest boost in salary in 2023.
+In the average firm, service personnel comprise 59% of total personnel and service payroll makes up 39% of total payroll expense.
+On average, there are 2.8 service staff to every producer.
+Among the four employee categories, service personnel saw the largest boost in salary in 2023.
 83% of respondents report that service personnel salaries were higher in 2023 (compared to 2022) increasing an average of 6%.
 Additionally, 77% of respondents expect them to increase in 2024.

-The value of a compensation study
+The Value of a Compensation Study

 Learn more about MarshBerry’s 2024 Insurance Agency & Brokerage Compensation Study.